naveen59835/ChatApplication/README.md

   messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
   appId: "YOUR_APP_ID"
 };
+Save the changes in script.js.
+Usage

-Open the index.html file in your browser or deploy the project to your preferred hosting platform.
+Open the index.html file in your web browser.
+Enter your desired name and join a chat room.
-Start chatting with your friends!
+Start chatting with others in real-time.
-Technologies Used
-The ChatApplication is implemented using the following technologies:

-HTML: Used for structuring the web pages.
-CSS: Used for styling the user interface and making it visually appealing.
-JavaScript: Used for the client-side logic and interacting with Firebase.
-Firebase: Used as the backend to store and retrieve messages in real-time.
+Contributing
+Contributions to the ChatApplication are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the project's GitHub repository.